fluid-media/fluid-media.github.io/related-work.md

 - Scrolling/interactive webpage
 - (Web) Slides with builds and speaker notes

-Conclusions:
+Pain points:

-Synchronization, alignment, and reference matter!
-And are hard tasks that can benefit from automation, and free up iteration time.
-Quotes:
+- Synchronization, alignment, and reference matter, and are hard tasks that can benefit from automation, and free up iteration time.

 > In 2016, two friends and I released an opensource tool and wanted to make some nice demos and tutorial videos.
 When creating videos, I ended up spending most of the time doing things that have nothing to do with the content, but with the boring tasks around synchronisation and alignment.